flexi-framework/flexi/doc/userguide/030_workflow.md

          In this variant of the first option, the operator in reference space, e.g. $JU_t$, is first projected to the ``NUnder`` node set before converting it to physical space $U^{Nunder}_t=JU^{Nunder}_t/J^{Nunder}$.
 This implementation enforces conservation.

          To use this variant, specify ``Nunder`` to a value smaller than ``N``.

-    * ``OverintegrationType=3``

-        The third option is to compute the predominantly aliasing-afflicted advective fluxes at a node set of higher polynomial degree ``NOver`` and subsequently project their contribution to the operator to the polynomial space associated with ``N``.
-The Lifting procedure and the viscous fluxes are still computed at the original nodal set using ``N``.

-        To use the advective flux over-integration, ``NOver`` must be specified.
+    An alternative approach to guaranteeing non-linear stability is to use split form DG methods.
+This needs to be specified during compile time using the ``FLEXI_SPLIT_DG`` option, and the specific split flux formulation must be set using the parameter ``SplitDG``.

 * **Choose a Riemann solver**

     The Riemann solver defines how inter-element coupling is accomplished.
 The available variants are listed in Section \ref{sec:parameterfile}.
 Use the ``Riemann`` and the ``RiemannBC`` options to specify which Riemann solver is to be used at internal interfaces and at Dirichlet boundary conditions, respectively.
 The default Riemann solver is "Roe with entropy fix".